 Are you an attorney who works with divorcing couples?
 Have you utilized vocational expertise to help level out the uncharted territory for your client Whether employed, unemployed or underemployed, an earning capacity offers valuable information regarding marital assets.

-My company, Vocational Resources Plus LLC offers vocational consulting services, in particular an earning capacity evaluation, which will benefit parties in a divorce in many ways.
+My company, Vocational Resources Plus LLC offers vocational consulting services, in particular an earning capacity evaluation will benefit parties in a divorce in many ways.

 Let’s Get Level